Tom Meschery: Professional basketball career

-Standing 6 ft 6 in, Meschery also was a highly talented basketball player.
 After graduating from St. Mary's, he was drafted by the Philadelphia Warriors as the 7th pick overall in the 1961 NBA draft.
 Meschery played alongside legend Wilt Chamberlain, to whom he later dedicated a poem.
 Meschery was the starting forward on the 1961-62 Philadelphia Warriors team in which Chamberlain scored 100 points.
 Meschery led the NBA in personal fouls in 1962 and he became the first foreign born player to play in an NBA All-Star Game when he played in the 1963 NBA All-Star Game.
-The following year, Meschery made his first Finals appearance, as the Warriors lost 4-1 to the Boston Celtics.
+The following year, Meschery made his first Finals appearance, as the Warriors lost 4–1 to the Boston Celtics.
 Chamberlain left the Warriors in 1965, returning to his home town Philadelphia, to play with the 76ers.
 The Warriors however, strengthened by the arrival of Rick Barry, made it to the 1967 NBA Finals, in which they lost to Chamberlain's 76ers.
-After his second NBA Finals appearance, Meschery was selected by the NBA's Seattle SuperSonics during the 1967 NBA Expansion Draft.
+After his second NBA Finals appearance, Meschery was selected by the NBA's Seattle SuperSonics during the 1967 NBA expansion draft.

 In the SuperSonics' inaugural season, Meschery led the team in rebounds (10.2 per game) as well as personal fouls.
 He retired following the 1970–71 season, having played four seasons for the SuperSonics.

 After retiring as a player, Meschery became head coach of the ABA's Carolina Cougars, which he guided to a record of 35–49 in the 1971–72 season before being replaced by Larry Brown.

 Meschery has been inducted into the San Francisco High School Hall of Fame; Saint Mary's College Hall of Fame (his college jersey #31 retired); and the Bay Area Sports Hall of Fame.